midnxghtpulse/labor-law-claims-analysis/README.md

 **if a labor claim contains x, what usually appears with it?**

-from there, the idea grew into a small legal analytics project using public labor court data from brazil.
+from there, the idea grew into a legal analytics exploration project using public labor court data from brazil.

-the data comes from the public datajud api, maintained by the conselho nacional de justiça (cnj), and the current version focuses on first-degree cases from trt5, the labor court of bahia.
+the data comes from the public datajud API, maintained by the conselho nacional de justiça (CNJ), and the current version focuses on 10,000 first-degree cases from TRT5, the labor court of Bahia.

-right now, i'm using the data to explore recurring labor-law subjects, relationships between claims and the statistical profile of different labor courts.
+the final project combines Python, PostgreSQL, SQL and Power BI to explore recurring labor-law subjects, associations between claims and statistical differences between labor courts.

 ---